reox/256lamp/README.md

 * the ESP has only 3.3V TTL, where the WS2812 uses 5V TTL...
 A logic level converter would probably be nice
 * More ArtNet protocol parsing.
 Do not rely on "we will send it correctly"...
 The ESP crashes if something is no bueno.
 * Fix wifi startup / LED initialization: It is probably good to initialize the LEDs as early as possible and restore the last state or something.
+* If you want to use QLC+, there might be some problems with addressing the Panels correctly...
+Maybe it is a good idea to address each single 8x8 panel by a single universe.